-To learn more, contact Beth Quarles at firstname.lastname@example.org.
+To learn more, contact Beth Quarles, Director of Local Programs and Regional Outreach, at firstname.lastname@example.org.

 International Public Service Project

-All students select their own international project that builds on the knowledge and skills they have gained in their first two semesters at the Clinton School, along with learning acquired from their prior academic and public service experiences.
-Students spend the spring semester researching and developing a project plan before their projects begin.
-The faculty director and the partner organization approve the project plan before it is implemented over 8-10 weeks during the summer term.
+All students choose an international project that builds on the knowledge and skills they gained in their first two semesters at the Clinton School and their prior academic and public service experiences.
+Students spend the spring semester researching and developing a plan before their projects begin, which is then approved by the faculty director and the partnering organization.

-To learn more, contact Tiffany Jacob at email@example.com.
+To learn more, contact Tiffany Jacob, Director of International Programs and Outreach, at email@example.com.

-The Capstone employs an independent study format overseen by a UACS faculty advisor.
-Through the Capstone students:
+The Capstone employs an independent study format overseen by a Clinton School faculty advisor.
+Through their Capstone, students will:

-- Apply the knowledge, skills, and values from the UACS program in a sophisticated way to a real-world problem or challenge;
+- Apply the knowledge, skills, and values from the MPS program in a sophisticated way to a real-world problem or challenge;

-- Understand, engage, and seek to transform complex systems; and
+- Understand, engage, and seek to transform systems across sectors; and

-- Produce a deliverable that meets an identified community need and exemplifies, in its product, the knowledge, skills and values of the UACS curriculum.
+- Produce a deliverable that meets an identified community need and exemplifies, in its product, the knowledge, skills, and values of the Clinton School curriculum.

-Students have three (3) semesters to complete Capstone once they enroll in the course.
+Students have three (3) semesters to complete their Capstone once they enroll in the course.

 The Clinton School Speaker Series not only enhances the education of Clinton School students, but also provides a venue for the public to engage in intellectual discussions on the issues of the day.